-- Catholic Charities of the Rio Grande Valley will provide homeless prevention and rapid rehousing services for ten households. - The Salvation Army will use funds to also provide homeless prevention or homeless assistance services and transportation vouchers to relocate persons with their families while also assisting shelter clients with clothing.
-The project will assist eighteen homeless and non-homeless individuals. - Women Together Foundation, Inc. will use funds to address the needs of residents residing Emergency Shelter.
-More than 300 women and children who are victims of domestic violence will benefit from the project.
+- Catholic Charities of the Rio Grande Valley will provide homeless prevention and rapid rehousing services for eight households. - The Salvation Army will use funds to also provide homeless prevention or homeless assistance services and transportation vouchers to relocate persons with their families while also assisting shelter clients with clothing.
+The project will assist 118 homeless and non-homeless individuals using CDBG and ESG funds. - Women Together Foundation, Inc. will use funds to address the needs of residents residing in Emergency Shelter.
+More than 300 women and children who are victims of domestic violence will benefit from the projects.

 Unsheltered homeless individuals represent one of the hardest cases to address.
-These individuals often have substance abuse, mental illness or other significant concerns which contribute to their homeless status.
+These individuals often have substance abuse, mental illness, or other significant concerns which contribute to their homeless status.
 Unsheltered homeless will likely seek assistance from The Salvation Army.
 It is anticipated they will have the highest number of persons assisted with rapid rehousing which is primarily funded by the Emergency Solutions Grant from Hidalgo County - Urban County Program.